ibm-bluemix-mobile-services/bluemix-alexa-stockchecker/README.md

    After running `cf push`, you should be able to see the application running on the Bluemix dashboard.
 Visiting the application route will greet you with a landing page displaying more information about this template and the ability to explore the API.

-5. If you want to configure or extend your backend, you can edit the API configuration locally by running the commands:
+5. To run your backend locally, type the commands:

 	`npm install`

-    Also, typing the command `npm start` will run the backend locally.
-(This won't allow you to edit the API configuration.)

-6. Redeploy data to **Cloudant NoSQL DB** and **Object Storage** by running this command in your project directory:

-	`bluegen`
+	`npm start`

+   (You can test this local instance by opening a web browser to `http://localhost:XXXX/alexa/StockChecker`, where XXXX is the port number printed when you start the app).

 ### License
 This package contains sample code provided in source code form.
 The samples are licensed under the Apache License, Version 2.0 (the "License").
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0 and may also view the license in the license file within this package.